 The Education Academy provides OT services as per the student’s IEP.
 OT therapy assists students with various needs to improve their cognitive, physical, sensory, and motor skills and enhance their self-esteem and sense of accomplishment.
 Students’ skills for playing, school performance and daily activities are composed with what is developmentally appropriate for that age group.
 The psychological, social and environmental factors that can affect functioning in different ways are also addressed.
 Children are worked with both individually and in a small group.

-The Education Academy’s puppy therapy program builds on the pre-existing human-animal bond.
-Interacting with a friendly pet can help many physical and social emotional issues.
-The goals of the Education Academy’s puppy therapy program include:
+The Education Academy’s Puppies with a Purpose program builds on the pre-existing human-animal bond.
+Interacting with a friendly pet can help many physical and social-emotional issues.
+The goals of the Puppies with a Purpose include:

 The Education Academy prides itself on infusing character education throughout all academic and social disciplines.
 Our students will be assisted in every way and throughout every day to develop into moral, civic, well mannered, behaved, non-bullying, healthy, critical, successful, traditional, compliant and socially acceptable young citizens.

 The Education Academy provides Speech therapy services as per the student’s IEP.
 Speech therapy observes speech language and cognitive communication skills to identify types of communication problems such as articulation, fluency, voice, receptive and expressive language and then treats the accordingly.
 Children can be met both individually and in a small group.

 The Education Academy is fortunate enough to provide a program that incorporates reflex integration and sensory motor concepts.
 This therapy program is headed by our Occupational Therapist and Adaptive Physical Education teacher.
 Specific exercises are used to promote the integration of delayed primitive reflexes.
 Various sensory tools are utilized and progress is monitored in the areas of physical, emotional, and academic growth.
 Further, students will be able to self-direct which sensory tools or strategies are most helpful to them.